Ethnic groups in Sierra Leone

-Sierra Leone is home to about sixteen ethnic groups, each with its own language.
+Sierra Leone is home to around sixteen ethnic groups, each with its own language.
 In Sierra Leone, membership of an ethnic group often overlaps with a shared religious identity.
+According to the 2004 census Temne is the largest ethnic group in Sierra Leone.

 Ethnic groups and national politics

-The largest contest within Sierra Leone's political culture centres upon the competition between the ethnic Temne in Sierra Leone's north-west, and the Mende in Sierra Leone's south-east.
+The largest contest within Sierra Leone's political culture centres upon the competition between the Mende in the south-east and the Temne people of the northwest of Sierra Leone.

 Ethnic groups

 Temne

-A major ethnic group are the Temne, at 35.5% of Sierra Leone's population.
+The largest group are the Temne, at 35.5% make up Sierra Leone's population.
 The Temne predominate in the Northern Province, Sierra Leone and the areas around the capital of Sierra Leone.